 What is the Pet Dog Ambassador Program?

-The Pet Dog Ambassador (PDA) is a program for dog guardians to test their knowledge, skills and ability to manage their canine companion in real life settings.
-Its aim is to acknowledge the hard work and commitment that guardians and their dogs undertake to make their shared lives enjoyable and recognizes these efforts from a puppy’s very early training.
-The program aims to encourage guardians to continue training and developing new skills, abilities and knowledge.
+The Pet Dog Ambassador (PDA) is a 5 step credentialing program for dog guardians to test their knowledge, skills and ability to manage their canine companion in real life settings.
+The aim of the credentialing program is to acknowledge the hard work and commitment that guardians and their dogs undertake to make their shared lives enjoyable.
+The program recognizes this team effort from a puppy’s very early training.

 - Check out the Pet Dog Owner Guide